BFI Film Academy

 Any evidence you have of your passion or talent will help your application.
 The course is open to young people from anywhere in Northern Ireland with BFI Film Academies based in Derry-Londonderry, Belfast and Armagh.
 No academic education or degree is necessary and the Nerve Centre welcomes applications from underrepresented groups and intersectionality across ethnicity, gender, sexuality, age, disability, religion, and socio-economic circumstances.
 Candidates must be available for all dates of the programme

-The deadline to apply for 2018/19 BFI Film Academy is Friday, September 21st at 5pm.
-Click here to complete an online application form.
+The deadline to apply for 2021/22 BFI Film Academy is Friday 10th September at 5pm.
+Click here to apply at your chosen location.

 "I ganied experience as a Video Assist with Game of Thrones.
 I learnt vital skills for film making through the BFI and if it wasn’t for completing the programme at the Nerve Centre, I just wouldn’t have had the confidence or skills necessary for such a demanding job".